Official course description

 Testing

-- Understanding of the test framework available in Mbed OS.
+- Understanding of the test framework available in Zephyr RTOS.

 - Understanding of small test programs using this framework.